eduairet/ethereum-labs-practice/notes/blockchain-basics.md

 -   Has conditionals `if/else`
 -   Has loops `for/while`
 -   Has data types
-    -   Unsigned integers `uint`, booleans, arrays
+    -   Unsigned and signed integers `int/uint`, booleans, arrays
     -   Structs, mappings, addresses
     -   No floating point numbers are allowed
 -   Is inheritable